WWE News: Jim Ross Comments On Company’s ‘Mismanagement’ Of Asuka

 “The ball was dropped last year at WrestleMania after she lost her undefeated streak to Charlotte,” Ross said, as quoted by WrestlingNews.co.
 “They had a great match.
 Anybody that watches that match and tells me it wasn’t any good doesn’t know anything about [pro] wrestling.
 I think the ball was dropped there.
 It [has] been hard to get the momentum back going.”

 Ross added that the increased focus of WWE on women’s wrestling on both Raw and SmackDown Live means that there’s room for “another major star” to step up.
-He posited that Asuka should be that top female star, expressing hope that things would change after she had been “grossly underutilized” in the 11 months that had passed since her loss to Flair at WrestleMania 34.
+He posited that Asuka should be that top female star, expressing hope that things would change after she had been “grossly underutilized” in the 11 months since her loss to Flair at WrestleMania 34.

 ????
 VICTORY ???? for your #SDLive #WomensChampion @WWEAsuka! #SDLive pic.twitter.com/EsNhtRm0Z1